Basic Italian Words and Phrases for Your Trip to Italy

-As a traveler with Italian roots, I’m admittedly a little biased.
-But there is something special about the Italian language.
-Whether it’s a casual conversation, a heated argument, or an artfully-composed aria, everything just sounds better in Italian.
+As a traveler with Italian roots, I’m admittedly a little biased — but there is something special about the Italian language.
+Whether it’s a casual conversation, a heated argument, or an artfully composed aria, everything just sounds better in Italian.

 That being said, it can be daunting to blurt out a butchered Italian phrase when the locals around you are stringing gorgeous words together as effortlessly as a pastaio folds up perfect tortellini or a gondoliere glides through a Venice canal.

 OK, pronto?
 Ready?
-Here are a few basic words and phrases to get you started.
+Here are a few basic Italian words and phrases to get you started.
 (All phrases are formal unless noted.)

-Basic Italian words
+Basic Italian Words